Acekorneya/Ark-Survival-Ascended-Server/README.md

 # NOTE: You will need to type the password twice to confirm it
 # The password won't be visible as you type for security reasons

+# IMPORTANT: If you're on a cloud provider (Google Cloud VM, etc.)
+# Add the new user to sudoers for required permissions
+sudo usermod -aG sudo pokuser  # For Ubuntu/Debian-based systems
+# OR
+# sudo usermod -aG wheel pokuser  # For CentOS/RHEL-based systems

 # CRITICAL: Set required system parameters
 # Method 1: Temporary setting (will reset after reboot)
 sudo sysctl -w vm.max_map_count=262144